EUR USD technical analysis ► review of the major events that will move Euro to Dollar during the week.

 - Belgian NBB Business Climate: Wednesday, 14:00.
 This wide assessment from the country that hosts most EU institutions has turned positive recently, scoring 0.5 points in January.
 A small advance to 1.1 is on the cards now.

 - German GDP (final): Thursday, 7:00.
 The growth rate in Europe’s No. 1 economy has accelerated according to the initial read, pulling the whole currency bloc forward.
 The final read is expected to confirm this.

 - GfK German Consumer Climate: Thursday, 7:00.
 This 2000-strong survey probes consumers and has surprised to the upside in January, hitting a score of 10.2 points, last seen in August 2016.
 A score of 10.3 is estimated now.

 Euro/dollar began the week on the back foot, reaching down to the 1.0570 level (mentioned last week).
 It then fell to support at 1.0520 before bouncing back and trading at the 1.06 level.

 Technical lines from top to bottom:

 1.0775 is the high line seen in late January.
-1.0710 is the next support line on the chart after temporarily capping the pair in April 2015.
+1.0710 is the upper resistance line on the chart after temporarily capping the pair in April 2015.

-Further below, the 2016 low of 1.0520 and the 2015 low of 1.0460 provide further support – it is the last line in the sand.
+1.0570 was a stepping stone on the way down.
+Further below, the early 2016 low of 1.0520 and the 2015 low of 1.0460 are seen.

-I remain bearish on EUR/USD
+I am neutral on EUR/USD

 Safe trading!Get the 5 most predictable currency pairs